 Training for Staff

-Adamson will provide training to all employees and others who deal with clients, the public or other third parties on their behalf as well as those who are involved in the development and approvals of practices and procedures on how to interact and communicate with people with various types of disabilities.
+Adamson and AAI will provide training to all employees and others who deal with clients, the public, or other third parties on their behalf as well as those who are involved in the development and approvals of practices and procedures on how to interact and communicate with people with various types of disabilities.
 This policy will be communicated to all staff via e‐mail and posted on our intranet.
 New employees will be informed during orientation through the office policy and procedures manual.
 We will provide retraining when there are changes to our accessible customer service plan.

 Training will include the following: